fusion-energy/neutronics-workshop/README.md

 In the next example the initial neutron trajectory and birth location are plotted.
 Again, this information is accessed from the statepoint file.

-Run ```python3 2_plot_neutron_birth_location.py``` to produce plots of a basic point source showing neutron birth locations and initial trajectories.
+Run ```python 2_plot_neutron_birth_location.py``` to produce plots of a basic point source showing neutron birth locations and initial trajectories.
 The output should look similar to the plots shown below.

 <p align="center"><img src="tasks/task_3/images/3d_scatter_plot.png" height="300"> <img src="tasks/task_3/images/3d_plot_cones.png" height="300"></p>